satehsalem52/DSA210-Project-/README.md

 University life comes with a flood of responsibilities, and for me, emails have been a constant source of stress.
 Whether it’s exam grades, assignment deadlines, or important announcements, the sheer volume of emails I receive can be overwhelming.
 These emails often come at unpredictable times, and staying on top of my inbox has become a challenge.

 This project emerged from my personal need to bring order to this chaos.
-I wanted to understand my email patterns—when they arrive, who sends them, and what they’re about—so I could manage my inbox more effectively.
+I wanted to understand my email patterns when they arrive, who sends them, and what they’re about so I could manage my inbox more effectively.
 By doing so, I hoped to reduce the stress of constantly checking for important updates and instead approach my inbox strategically.

 ---